May 28, 2011 by Rob Hurlbut ·

 Art Aquatic: Sea Life + Glass Exhibit

 Chula Vista Nature Center, has an exhibit going until September 5, 2011 titled, “Art Aquatic: Sea Life + Glassworks” that I checked out recently, and it was well worth the trip.
-I had never been to Chula Vista Nature Center before so it was a fun time of going, doing and seeing something new.
+Recently renamed The Living Coast Discovery Center, I’d never been there before so it was a fun time of going, doing and seeing something new.

 Tropical Fish At Chula Vista Nature Center